thespacedoctor/soxspipe/docs/source/utils/response_function.md

 :::{figure-md} response_function_util
 ![](response_function.png){width=600px}

-The algorithm used to compute the response function of the spectrograph.
+The algorithm used to compute the spectrograph's response function.
 :::

 In detail, this utility first determines the average airmass at which the standard star, provided as input, has been observed.
 Then, it loads the standard extinction curve, supplied as a FITS table with wavelength and $mag_{airmass}$ for the observing site (La Silla for NTT/SOXS), and corrects the observed flux (in counts) accordingly, applying the formula: